-Step 7 Calculate START = (RAND × N).
+Step 7 Calculate START = $(RAND \times N)$ .
 Before choosing members, determine the member to start with (START).
 It is important that the sample be selected from a single pass through the member list.
 START can have many values and still allow only one pass.

-In October 2019, NCQA will release a Random Number (RAND) table that lists a value between 0 and 1 for each measure where the Hybrid Method is applicable.
+Use the Random Number (RAND) table that lists a value between 0 and 1 for each measure where the Hybrid Method is applicable.
 Refer to this table to determine the RAND to be used when determining START.
 The RAND for each measure is used to calculate the starting point from which to draw the final sample.

-Calculate the number from which to start drawing the final sample as follows: START = (RAND \times N) (round per the .5 rule to the nearest whole number greater than 0), where RAND = the random number for each respective measure identified from the HEDIS for QRS Technical Update, released in October 2019.
+Calculate the number from which to start drawing the final sample as follows: $START = (RAND \times N)$ (round per the .5 rule to the nearest whole number greater than 0), where RAND = the random number for each respective measure identified in the RAND table.